mgechev/blog.mgechev.com/_posts/2014-09-03-webrtc-peer-to-peer-chat-with-react.markdown

   }
 }
 </pre>
-The `bower.json` file defines primitive information and dependencies for our client-side of the application.
+The `bower.json` file defines primitive information and dependencies for the client-side of the application.
 The required dependencies are:

-* `react` - the framework, we are going to use for building our view
+* `react` - the framework, we are going to use for building our UI.
+* `eventEmitter` - our components are going to fire events, which later are going to be handled by other components.
+EventEmitter will be used as based class for our "event-driven" components.
+* `peerjs` - wraps the browser's WebRTC API into high-level, easier to use API.
 * `jquery`
 * `bootstrap`
-* `eventEmitter` - our components are going to fire events, which later are going to be handled by other components
-* `peerjs` - wraps the browser's WebRTC API into high-level, easier to use API.

 And... `.bowerrc`